 5. Is it expensive to hire a lawyer for an FDACS complaint?

-The cost of an attorney is often significantly less than the long-term cost of losing your career, paying maximum fines, and having a “revocation” on your permanent public record.
-We offer transparent communication regarding all legal costs and strive for efficient resolutions.
+The cost of hiring an attorney often remains far lower than the long-term consequences of losing your career, paying maximum fines, and carrying a “revocation” on your permanent public record.
+When defending your Florida private investigative license, strong legal guidance can make a critical difference in protecting your livelihood.

 Would you like me to review the specific allegations in your complaint to determine if you should elect a Formal or Informal hearing?